-As many other countries, Japan charges penalties for any delay in the payment or the filling of the tax returns.
+Similar to many other countries, Japan charges penalties for any delay in the payment or the filing of the tax returns.

 Japanese tax system offers a wide range of possibilities to pay taxes: